kevinkiklee/slackoff/README.md

 The chat application is composed of three main features:

+#### Authentication

+BCrypt gem is utilized in order to hash a password, and only the digest of the user is saved into the database.
+A cookie storing a BCrypt token is used to keep track of the user's current session.
+Without a valid matching session token, the user is redirected to the login page.

 #### Live Chat

 Pusher API is utilized for maintaining Websocket TCP-based protocol which allows bi-directional communication.